6 cli-fi, eco-dystopian and eco-thriller novels for 12, 13 and 14-year-olds

 On a remote Scottish island, fourteen-year-old Max’s life changes forever when he loses his hearing in a boating accident.
 Struggling to make sense of his new life and finding it hard to adapt in school, he begins to notice other - even stranger - changes taking place when a new wind farm appears off the island’s coast.

-We sent this gripping eco-thriller to our Macaw subscribers in March 2023.
+We sent this gripping eco-thriller to our Macaw subscribers in March 2023 and shared an interview with Victoria about environmental books for kids on our blog.

 Cover of Reek by Alastair Chisholm